Glow Worm Boiler Reviews and Prices 2020

-If we tried to review every single one of Glow Worm’s more than two-dozen individual combi boilers, we’d be here all day.
+If we tried to review every single one of the Glow Worm combi boilers when there are more than two-dozen combi boilers, we’d be here all day.

-Instead, we’re going to talk about the general benefits of Glow Worm combi systems – and the problems.
+Instead, we’re going to talk about the general benefits of Glow Worm combi systems – and the Glow Worm boiler problems.

 Most modern homes use so-called “combi” boilers, devices that combine the task of heating hot water and the central heating system in a single unit.

-The purpose of these boilers is to save space, provide all heating functions in one piece of equipment, and reduce maintenance costs.
+The purpose of Glow Worm combi boilers is to save space, provide all heating functions in one piece of equipment, and reduce maintenance costs.

-Glow Worm offers a range of high-efficiency combi boilers, including Ultimate 3, Energy 35, Betacom 4, Easicom 3, and its value product, Essential.
+Glow Worm offers a range of high-efficiency combi boilers, including:

-These boilers are all rated ErP A for efficiency, except for the Essential, and many of them are small enough to fit inside regular kitchen cupboards.
+These boilers are all rated ErP A-rated for efficiency, except for the Essential boiler, and many of them are small enough to fit inside regular kitchen cupboards.

-Glow Worm also offers free warranties on some varieties, including the Ultimate 3 and Essential, providing additional peace of mind.
+Glow Worm offers free warranties on some of the models, including the Ultimate 3 and Essential, providing additional peace of mind.

 Perhaps the most impressive feature of the company’s combi boilers is that some do not need LPG conversion kits – they’ll work with alternative fuel sources right out of the box.

-The company also provides numerous unit sizes, designed to cater for everyone from the smallest of apartments to the largest of mansions.
+The Glow Worm combi boiler provides hot water and heating in numerous unit sizes, designed to cater for everyone from the smallest of apartments to the largest of mansions.